 What is the minimum credit score I should have before applying?

-The Venture and the VentureOne both require excellent credit in order to qualify.
-"Excellent" credit is a score of 750 or higher, although some classifications list 720 as the starting number for this range.
+The Venture and the VentureOne both require Excellent credit in order to qualify.

 If your credit isn't quite there, you can still apply, because based on other factors, you might still qualify for the card.
 Remember that every application for a credit card is a mark on your credit history, and too many rejected applications can impact your ability to qualify for future cards.

 Capital One designed the Venture and VentureOne cards with simplicity in mind, so that simplicity naturally extends to reward redemption.